-The most valuable rare 50p coins
+The Tom Kitten 50p and other valuable, rare 50p coins

 Hi!
 We may earn money from the companies mentioned in this post.
 Thank you :)

+The Tom Kitten 50p has been particularly popular since it’s release.
 Looking to find out if the 50p coins in your purse are the most valuable and rare 50p coins in the UK ?
 Keep reading articles about how someone on eBay wants £50k for a 50p?
 Me too.

 Like a lot of us, I started collecting 50p’s during the UK Olympics in 2012.
 At the time, I’d taken on some waitressing work that fit in around the family, and we’d all check every 50p that came through the (very busy!) restaurant.
 It didn’t take long before we all had a set and after that, it seemed like a new 50p was coming out all the time.